 To efficiently learn a Bayesian network, some assumptions are needed to handle continuous data~\cite{ChenDisc17}, mainly because many structure learning algorithms do not accept continuous variables as parents of discrete/categorical variables~\cite{bnlearn}.
-In our case, this means that the some effect variables from $E$ could not have continuous parent variables out of $C$, which would likely result in an incorrect Bayesian network structure.
-As a preprocessing step, we therefore discretize all continuous random variables out of $\mathrm{\textbf{X}}$ into equally sized sets of intervals.
+In our case, this means that some effect variables from $E$ could not have continuous parent variables out of $C$, which would likely result in an incorrect Bayesian network structure.
+As a preprocessing step, we therefore discretize all continuous random variables out of $\mathrm{\textbf{X}}$ into intervals with an equal number of samples.